top of page

 • Azure Virtual Network is the fundamental building block for private networks in Azure.
 Azure resources like virtual machines (VMs) can securely communicate with each other, the internet, and on-premises networks through Virtual Networks.

-• Azure Private Link provides a private endpoint in a Virtual Network for connectivity to Azure PaaS services like Azure Storage and SQL Database, or to customer or partner services.
+• Azure Private Link provides a private endpoint in a Virtual Network for connectivity to Azure PaaS services like Azure Storage and SQL Database or to customer or partner services.

 Alternatives

-• An alternative approach for private connectivity is an App Service Environment for hosting the web application within an isolated environment, and Azure SQL Managed Instance as the database engine.
+• An alternative approach for private connectivity is an App Service Environment for hosting the web application within an isolated environment and Azure SQL Managed Instance as the database engine.
 Both of these services are natively deployed within a Virtual Network, so there's no need for VNet Integration or private endpoints.
-These offerings are typically more costly, because they provide single-tenant isolated deployment and other features.
+These offerings are typically more costly because they provide single-tenant isolated deployment and other features.

 • If you have an App Service Environment but aren't using SQL Managed Instance, you can still use a Private Endpoint for private connectivity to a SQL Database.
 If you already have SQL Managed Instance but are using multi-tenant App Service, you can still use regional VNet Integration to connect to the SQL Managed Instance private address.

 • As an alternative to the Private Endpoint, you can use a Service Endpoint to secure the database.
-With a Service Endpoint, the private endpoint, PrivateLinkSubnet, and configuring the Route All regional VNet integration setting are unnecessary.
+With a Service Endpoint, the private endpoint, PrivateLinkSubnet, and configuring the Route All regional VNet integration setting is unnecessary.
 You still need regional VNet Integration to route incoming traffic through the Virtual Network.

 • Compared to Service Endpoints, a Private Endpoint provides a private, dedicated IP address toward a specific instance, for example a logical SQL Server, rather than an entire service.
 Private Endpoints can help prevent data exfiltration towards other database servers.